Comverser/kgc/README.md

     - Raspberry Pi OS settings
         - Go to the main menu and open the Raspberry Pi Configuration tool.
 Select the Interfaces tab and ensure that the camera is enabled.
 Reboot your Raspberry Pi.
-        - Adjust audio volume and screen resolution
+        - Adjust audio volume
+        - Screen resolution of 800 x 480 pixels
         - Korean language setting for Raspberry Pi OS
             ```bash
             sudo apt-get install fonts-unfonts-core